soup1e/commerce/README.md

 - 1:00 Finally got database connected to auth, Tried Auth0, NextAuth Worked, Tried SupaBase but it was deprecated, Then I used prisma to connect to Neon.
 - 2:45 User session is logged in db and displays correct nav info

+- todo: search and account page, about + contact

+## Wednesday, July 26th

+- 3:00 Attempt at Prisma Post to Emails table failed for Newsletter.

 ## Layouts

 ![Layout](public/layout.jpg)